Making the Right Choice

 How Financing Works

 When you finance a vehicle, you're purchasing it with a loan that you'll pay off over time.
 You'll make a down payment, then finance the rest with monthly payments that include principal and interest based on your credit score.
+As you make payments, you build equity in the vehicle.
+Once your loan is fully paid off, you become the legal owner of the car with complete control over keeping or selling it.
+With financing, the monthly payments are typically higher than lease payments, but you're building ownership with every payment.

 How Leasing Works

 Leasing allows you to drive a brand-new vehicle for a specific period, usually 2-3 years.
 You'll make an upfront payment to cover fees and taxes, then pay a monthly fee throughout the lease term.
+Because lease payments tend to be lower than loan payments, you can often drive a more expensive vehicle than you could afford to finance.
+At the end of the lease, you can return the vehicle and lease a new one, or purchase the leased vehicle at a predetermined residual value (though there's often less room for negotiation on the purchase price).

+Leasing allows you to drive a brand-new vehicle for a specific period, usually 2-3 years.
+You'll make an upfront payment to cover fees and taxes, then pay a monthly fee throughout the lease term.
+Because lease payments tend to be lower than loan payments, you can often drive a more expensive vehicle than you could afford to finance.
 At the end of the lease, you can return the vehicle and lease a new one, or purchase the leased vehicle at a predetermined residual value (though there's often less room for negotiation on the purchase price).

 Finance vs Lease: Side-by-Side Comparison